MASTER SERVICES AGREEMENT between Utility Media, Inc. (“we” or “Utility Media”) and the customer who signs our Service Order (“you” or “Customer”).

 Neither of us will be in violation of the Agreement if the failure to perform the obligation is due to an event beyond our control, such as significant failure of a part of the power grid, significant failure of the Internet, natural disaster, war, riot, insurrection, epidemic, strikes or other organized labor action, terrorism, or other events of a magnitude or type for which precautions are not generally taken in the industry.

-The Agreement is governed by the laws of the State of Arkansas, exclusive of its choice of law principles, and the laws of the United States of America, as applicable.
+The Agreement is governed by the laws of the State of Wyoming, exclusive of its choice of law principles, and the laws of the United States of America, as applicable.
 The Agreement shall not be governed by the United Nations Convention on the International Sale of Goods.
-Exclusive venue for all disputes arising out of the Agreement shall be in the state or federal courts in Arkansas, and we each agree not to bring an action in any other venue.
+Exclusive venue for all disputes arising out of the Agreement shall be in the state or federal courts in Wyoming, and we each agree not to bring an action in any other venue.
 You waive all objections to this venue and agree not to dispute personal jurisdiction or venue in these courts.
 You agree that you will not bring or participate in any class action lawsuit against Utility Media or any of its employees or affiliates.
 Each of us agrees that we will not bring a claim under the Agreement more than two years after the time that the claim accrued.

 If you sign multiple Service Orders for a single configuration – for example, to add a server or additional services, then the Master Services Agreement, Service Level Agreement, and Acceptable Use Policy referenced in the last signed Service Order will govern the entire configuration.

 Except for amendment to the AUP as described in Section 10 above, the Master Services Agreement, Acceptable Use Policy and Service Level Agreement may be amended only by a formal written agreement signed by both parties.